AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-grout.md

 For maximum control of the grout appearance, the following requirements apply:

-* The tile must be square or rectangular; no other shapes are supported currently.
+* The tile must be square or rectangular; no other shapes are currently supported.
 * The image must contain a single tile only.
 * The default grout in the image (if any) must have the same thickness on all four edges.
 * The thickness of the default grout must be specified in the material catalog ( `catalog::GroutWidth`).